MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_WMI.md

 ## THREE COMPONENTS OF WMI
 The following three components of WMI interact with  Windows PowerShell: Namespaces, Providers, and Classes.

 WMI Namespaces organize WMI providers and WMI classes into groups of related components.
 In this way, they are similar to .NET Framework namespaces.
 Namespaces are not physical locations, but are more like logical databases.
 All WMI namespaces are instances of the __Namespace system class.
-The default WMI namespace is Root\/CIMV2 (since Microsoft Windows 2000).
+The default WMI namespace is Root\/CIMV2 (since Microsoft WindowsÂ 2000).
 To use  Windows PowerShell to get WMI namespaces in the current session, use a command with the following format.

 ```